What is a refractometer?

-The OPTi digital handheld refractometers are simple-to-use, accurate, pocket sized refractometers with many different scales to choose from.
-With their striking blue colour, easy clean prism dish and easy-to-read LCD display the OPTi refractometer is like having a lab instrument in the palm of your hand.
-Each OPTi refractometer is supplied with a unique Certificate of Calibration.
+The OPTi® Digital Handheld Refractometer is a simple-to-use, accurate, pocket sized refractometer with 50 different scales to choose from within a generous onboard library.
+With its striking blue colour, easy clean prism dish and easy-to-read LCD display the OPTi refractometer is like having a miniature laboratory instrument in your pocket.

 A refractometer can be used in a large variety of applications including fruit ripeness, fruit juices and concentrates, carbonated beverages, alcohol content and grape must, confectionery and jams, sugar and many other food applications.
 Industrial applications include the measurement of soluble oils, quenchants, glycols, antifreeze, air-conditioning and heat transfer fluids, aviation fuel inhibitors, aeroplane wing de-icing surfactants, starch, textile surfactants etc. Instruments can be standard (zero offset type) or ATC (automatic temperature compensation) types depending on the application and scale range.